ovh/docs/pages/cloud/private-cloud/using_private_cloud_in_vrack/guide.en-ie.md

 After your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-ie/enterprise/products/hosted-private-cloud/) is delivered, it will be displayed in the section `vRack`{.action} in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie).

-To access it, go to the `Bare Metal Cloud`{.action} section, click on `Network`{.action} then on `vrack`{.action}.
+To access it, go to the `Bare Metal Cloud`{.action} section, click on `Network`{.action}, then on `vRack`{.action}.
 Select your vRack from the list and the "datacenter" will be automatically included into a vRack.

 ![Data centre](images/vRackDatacenter.PNG){.thumbnail}